Jingwe-Zhao/Odysseus1027/README.md

 - 👋 Hi, I’m @Odysseus1027
+- 😈 My major is Biology and Medicine
-- 👀 I’m interested in Bioinformatics and Genomics
+- 👀 I’m interested in single-cell transcriptomics and spatial transcriptomics in the field of cancer
-- 🌱 I’m currently learning Data analysis with R
+- 🌱 I’m currently learning Bioinformatics Data analysis with R & Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on machine learning
-- 📫 How to reach me ...
+- 📫 Email:2604665999@qq.com

 <!---
 Odysseus1027/Odysseus1027 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->